flamephpdev/flamephp_engine/README.md

 You can check the `/tests` folder and run the tests with PHPUnit

+### Documentation

+Here `[FlameCore Official Views Documentation](https://flamephp.mrtn.vip/docs/v1/views/getting-started)` you can find a small documentation of how it works, but I must remind you that it documents a modified version and that you should follow the default settings as described above!

 ## Credits

 [Martin Binder](https://mrtn.vip), FullStack Web Developer, 4 years of experience with PHP, 3 with Laravel.